 NordVPN is my first choice for a privacy and streaming solution while in Japan.
 Its zero-logs policy makes it a first-rate VPN for privacy-conscious users of the internet.
 It retains no data about user sessions, traffic, or timestamps, making it impossible for the company to give records of customer data to the authorities.

-NordVPN operates one of the largest server networks on the market with more than 5,200 servers in 59 countries to choose from, with more than 80 located in Japan.
+NordVPN operates one of the largest server networks on the market with more than 5,600 servers in 59+ countries to choose from and over 80 located in Japan.
 It also offers specialty servers optimized for anti-DDoS, video streaming networks, double VPN, Tor over VPN, and dedicated IP.
 NordVPN can circumvent geographical restrictions on popular streaming platforms like Netflix, Hulu, and BBC iPlayer.
 It supports torrenting as well.

 - More than 80 servers in Japan